The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

 Here is an amazing display of hunting skills by an octopus.

 Many types of octopuses use tools, from using rocks to crack open clams, to carrying around coconut shells to be used for protection from a predator.

 Tool use is generally considered one of the strongest denominators of intelligence.

-In particular the use of coconut halves have caught researchers’ interest, as these octopuses seek out, pick up, and transport the coconut shells, with the seemingly sole purpose of using it for cover if attacked.
+In particular, the use of coconut halves has caught researchers’ interest, as these octopuses seek out, pick up, and transport the coconut shells, with the seemingly sole purpose of using it for cover if attacked.

 This indicates that they are able to imagine a future, dangerous situation and the coconut shell’s usefulness in that situation, which is a level of abstract thinking that is rare among animals.

 And of course, there’s the mimic octopus, most commonly found in the waters of northern Indonesia, that seems to teach itself to mimic other marine life.

 It has been observed taking on the behavior of sea serpents, lionfish, flatfish, and more, probably to ward off potential predators.